A Guide to Buying Property in the Caribbean

 There are islands which largely speak English, French, Spanish, Dutch and more…

-As you would expect from such a large and diverse region, the property market varies considerably from location to location.
+As you would expect from such a varied region, the property market differs considerably from location to location.

 So, it is important to try and find an island or country that suits you – one that meets your requirements in terms of landscape, lifestyle, type of property available, price range and ease of access from your country of residence.

-Take a look at our guides to discover more about the islands and countries of the Caribbean.
+Take a look at our guides to discover more about the islands and countries of the Caribbean to see which destination might be best for you.

 Caribbean Property Prices